 \subsection{Semantic-Aware Speech Language Model}

 To enhance robustness under conditions of severe distortion, we introduce a Semantic-Aware Speech Language Model (SASLM).
-In contrast to the AR-based enhancement framework in GenSE ~\citep{yao2025gense}, our model incorporates an audio encoder that extracts continuous speech embeddings and employs them as input prefixes.
-By removing the quantization layer typically applied after the encoder, these embeddings preserve richer information, thereby reducing the loss induced by quantization.
-Furthermore, unlike LLaSE-G1 ~\citep{kang2025llase}, which employs a non-autoregressive feature mapping approach, we adopt a fully autoregressive strategy for semantic token generation.
-This design effectively exploits the strengths of autoregressive modeling in capturing semantic dependencies and is inherently more amenable to large-scale extension ~\citep{henighan2020scaling}.
+We adopt a randomly initialized LLaMA model as our backbone and employ an audio encoder to extract continuous speech representations as input to the model.

 We adopt the $ \mathcal{S}^3 $ Tokenizer as the speech tokenizer.
-Originally introduced in CosyVoice ~\citep{du2024cosyvoice}, it integrates a quantization module, either vector quantization (VQ) ~\citep{van2017neural} or finite scalar quantization (FSQ) ~\citep{mentzer2023finite}, into the encoder of the SenseVoice ~\citep{an2024funaudiollm} ASR model to generate discrete tokens under supervised training.
-By leveraging ASR objectives, the $ \mathcal{S}^3 $ Tokenizer preserves key semantic information while improving alignment with text, making the tokens well suited for language model-based speech modeling.
+Originally introduced in CosyVoice ~\cite{du2024cosyvoice}, it integrates a quantization module, either vector quantization (VQ) ~\cite{van2017neural} or finite scalar quantization (FSQ) ~\cite{mentzer2023finite}, into the encoder of the SenseVoice ~\cite{an2024funaudiollm} ASR model to generate discrete tokens under supervised training.